Watch the webinar now:

 What is the optimum order quantity?

 The optimum order quantity is a central concept in inventory management and procurement planning.
-It describes the order quantity at which the total costs from ordering and inventory costs are minimized.
+It refers to the order quantity at which the total costs of ordering and inventory costs are minimized.
 The aim is to find a balance between frequent, smaller orders and less frequent, larger orders in order to optimize costs and increase efficiency in purchasing.

 Core components of the optimum order quantity